Driving in Prague and the Czech Republic

 First Aid Kit, Hi-Viz and Warning Triangle

-You must have an officially recognised first aid kit if driving here.
+You must have an officially recognised first aid kit if driving here and this must not be out of date (there’s an expiry date on the kit).
 They are available at any service station and cost about 300Kc.
 You must also have a warning triangle and the driver must have a Hi-Viz top accessible within the car.
 The police may ask to see either during a spot check.

 Driving through Austria